ACLARKNET/openid-heart-testing/README.rst

     MITREid Connect is an open source reference implementation of OpenID Connect and OAuth 2.0 from the MITRE Corporation and MIT Internet Trust Consortium (ITC).

-While MITREid Connect does not specifically mention HEART, we assume it's appearance under the "reference implementation" section of the HEART Working Group Wiki implies that it offers full HEART compliance to those who run it.
+While MITREid Connect does not specifically mention HEART, we assume it's appearance under the "reference implementation" section of the HEART Working Group Wiki implies it supports full HEART compliance.

 Endpoints
 ---------